Veterans & Addiction

 - PTSD is a serious mental disorder, the symptoms of which are nightmares, flashbacks, hyperarousal, negative changes in beliefs, avoiding things that make you think of the experience, and triggers.

-According to the U.S. Department of Veteran Affairs, more than 2 of every 10 veterans with PTSD also have a substance use disorder.
+- According to the U.S. Department of Veterans Affairs, more than 2 of every 10 veterans with PTSD also have a substance use disorder.

 Even for those who do not suffer from PTSD or another mental illness, military life puts a number of stresses on a person, which can develop into a substance use disorder.